 C – Show up at DOC visitors’ center and pray they had a last-minute cancellation,

-We learned that EasyHike offers several packages for traveler who don’t want to stress over logistics or have proper clothes/gear or time to shop for food supplies.
-They can provide all these things.
-They saved us time, money and really made our trip easy.
+EasyHike is a one-stop-shop, hassle-free company that offers several hiking packages for traveler who don’t want to stress over logistics, have proper clothes/gear or time to shop for food supplies.
+They can provide all these things!
+We decided to try their package that provides food and they hooked us up!
+We ate like kings on the Milford Track.
+EasyHike saved us time, money and really made our trip easy.
 All we had to do was pick up our permits, meet the ferry and hike.

 We rented a car from Avis at Queenstown airport and drove to Te Anau, NZ.
 It is a pleasant two-hour drive through rolling hills, farms and fields.